 Chrome (Chromium) Tanning Process

+Unlike the ancient practice of vegetable tanning, chrome tanning or chromium tanning is relatively recent and is one of the most practiced methods of tanning leather.
 This recent method of tanning leather has two stages.
-The first stage involves soaking the animal skin in baths that containing acidic salts.
-The animal skin soaks inside the bath until they are ready for the next step.
-The next step is the chrome tanning proper.
-Once again the animal skins get to soak inside a bath.
-This time the bath contains chromium tanning agents such as chromium sulfate and chromium salts.
-Unlike the first stage, the acidity of the bath is reduced until the hide begins to absorb the chromium tanning agents.
-This process produces blue hides.
-They are better known as "wet blue hides."
+The first stage involves soaking the animal skin in baths containing acidic salts until they are ready for the next step.
+The next step is the chrome tanning proper, where the animal skins soak inside a bath containing chromium tanning agents such as chromium sulfate and chromium salts.
+The acidity of the bath is reduced until the hide begins to absorb the chromium tanning agents, producing blue hides known as "wet blue hides."

 Alternative Chemical and Synthetic Tanning